jsreport/docs/docs/pdf-utils.md

 </a>
 ```

-This by default use the anchors inner content for the outline title which can be overwriten using `data-pdf-outline-title` attribute.
-To create hierarchic outlines structure the `data-pdf-outline-parent` with id of the parent outline can be used.
+This by default uses the anchors inner content for the outline title which can be overwritten using `data-pdf-outline-title` attribute.
+To create hierarchic outlines structure the `data-pdf-outline-parent` with `id` of the parent outline can be used.

-This documentation mainly highlights the idea how the TOC can be implemented using pdf-utils.
+This documentation mainly highlights the idea of how the TOC can be implemented using pdf-utils.
 It can look a bit tedious to implement and maintain, but this can be improved a lot using jsreport [child-templates](/learn/child-templates) which helps with reusing the TOC part.

-You can find complex example which does all of this together here:
+You can find a complex example which does all of this together here:
 https://playground.jsreport.net/w/admin/akYBA4rS

 ## Usage in script